 Generic Drugs - Availability and Patent Status

-Please note - Generic drug information listed on the Drugs.com website should be used as a guideline only.
-Always consult your doctor or healthcare specialist before changing any medicines.
+Note: Generic drug information listed on the Drugs.com website should be used as a guideline only.
+Always consult your healthcare provider before changing any medicines.

 Generics cannot be sold until after the drug patent expires on the original brand name product.
 For example, generic fluoxetine could not be sold until the patent had expired on the brand name equivalent Prozac.
 A drug manufacturer applies for a patent to protect their drug from being copied and sold by another company and losing profits.

 Patents typically expire 20 years from the date of filing.
 During this period of patent protection, only the original manufacturer can research, develop and sell the brand name drug.
 When the patent expires, other manufacturers can submit an abbreviated new drug application (ANDA) to the FDA for approval to market the generic version.

 Generic drugs have lower research costs and increased market competition and those substantial savings are passed on to the patient.
 However, generic drugs still must meet strict FDA requirements with respect to quality, performance, labeling, manufacturing, and bioequivalence.
 By law, generic drugs must have the same active ingredients as the brand name product, and they can be expected to have the same effect when used in place of a brand name drug.